 European Insights: Biowaste Goals and Climate Impacts

-The keynote presentation was delivered by Enzo Favoino Chair of the Scientific Committee of Zero Waste Europe, who outlined the goals, best practices, and EU drivers for biowaste management.
-Favoino presented a comprehensive overview of upcoming EU requirements, offering valuable insights into how municipalities can adopt innovative approaches to align with these standards.
+Enzo Favoino, Chair of the Scientific Committee of Zero Waste Europe, delivered the keynote presentation on the best practices and EU drivers for biowaste management.
+Subsequently, Favoino presented the upcoming EU requirements; in addition, he offered insights into how municipalities can adopt innovative approaches to align with these standards.

-This was followed by Jack McQibban Head of Local Zero Waste Implementation, also from Zero Waste Europe, who addressed the critical issue of methane emissions in the waste sector.
-McQibban’s presentation highlighted the significant role biowaste management plays in tackling climate change, emphasizing the urgency of reducing methane emissions as part of a broader climate strategy.
+This was followed by Jack McQibban Head of Local Zero Waste Implementation, also from Zero Waste Europe, who addressed the issue of methane emissions in the waste sector.
+In addition, McQibban’s presentation highlighted the significant role biowaste management plays in tackling climate change and, above all, the urgency of reducing methane emissions as part of a broader climate strategy.

 Case Study: Kotor’s Composting Facility

-A case study presentation by Jelena Radunović Coordinator of Technical-Operational Affairs Sector Public Utility Company “Komunalno Kotor” offered a closer look at the successful operations of Kotor’s composting facility.
-Radunović explained how the facility has reduced biowaste and provided a model that can be replicated across Montenegro.
+A case study presentation by Jelena Radunović Coordinator of Technical-Operational Affairs Sector Public Utility Company “Komunalno Kotor” presented the operations of Kotor’s composting facility.
+Radunović explained how the facility has reduced biowaste and provided a model that can be replicated in Montenegro.
 The case study served as a practical example of how local solutions can address national challenges in waste management.

 Results of the Fork to Farm Project

 Dragana Vujisić, Project Manager at Zero Waste Montenegro, presented the results of the Fork to Farm project, focusing on three municipal initiatives implemented in Montenegro.
-She detailed the study’s outcomes and outlined how its findings could pave the way for formal composting initiatives across the country.
-Vujisić also highlighted the broader environmental and economic benefits these projects could bring to Montenegrin municipalities.
+She detailed the study’s outcomes and how its findings could pave the way for composting initiatives across the country.
+In addition, Vujisić highlighted the environmental and economic benefits these projects could bring to Montenegrin municipalities.

 Looking Ahead: A Roadmap for Biowaste Management